 When will I be notified whether or not I have been admitted?

-Once all your admission materials are submitted, your file will be reviewed by the appropriate admissions committee (composed of the Dean of the Institute for Ministry, Director of Admissions, Assistant Dean of Studies, and two faculty members) after the appropriate admissions deadline.
+Once all your admission materials are submitted, your file will be reviewed by the appropriate admissions committee after the appropriate admissions deadline.
 You will be notified via email and via regular mail of the committee's decision.
-If accepted, you will receive a user name and password, SHMS email, and instructions on how to register online for class.
+If accepted, you will receive login credentials, SHMS email, and instructions on how to register online for class.

 Who should write my recommendations?

 Applicants must have the recommendation forms or letters completed by persons (e.g., pastor, co-worker, teacher) capable of assessing whether or not they would be a suitable candidate for their desired program.
 Recommendations from family members or friends will not be accepted.
 One recommendation should be from someone in parish